Cisco: 2006–2012: The Human Network

 As part of a rebranding campaign in 2006, Cisco Systems adopted the shortened name "Cisco" and created "The Human Network" advertising campaign.
 These efforts were meant to make Cisco a "household" brand—a strategy designed to support the low-end Linksys products and future consumer products.

 On the more traditional business side, Cisco continued to develop its routing, switching and security portfolio.
 The quickly growing importance of Ethernet also influenced the company's product lines.
 Limits of IOS and aging Crescendo architecture also forced Cisco to look at merchant silicon in the carrier Ethernet segment.
 This resulted in a new ASR 9000 product family intended to consolidate the company's carrier Ethernet and subscriber management business around EZChip-based hardware and IOS-XR.

 In March 2007, Cisco acquired Reactivity Inc, a privately held XML gateway provider based in Redwood City, California.
 Cisco placed the Reactivity team and product portfolio under its Datacenter Switching and Security Technology Group, which reported to the company's then senior vice president Jayshree Ullal.

 Throughout the mid-2000s, Cisco also built a significant presence in India, establishing its Globalization Centre East in Bangalore for $1 billion.
-Cisco also expanded into new markets by acquisition—one example being a 2009 purchase of mobile specialist Starent Networks.
+Cisco also expanded into new markets by acquisition, including its 2009 purchase of mobile specialist Starent Networks for $2.9 billion.

 Cisco continued to be challenged by both domestic competitors Alcatel-Lucent, Juniper Networks, and an overseas competitor Huawei.
 Due to lower-than-expected profit in 2011, Cisco reduced annual expenses by $1 billion.
 The company cut around 3,000 employees with an early-retirement program who accepted a buyout and planned to eliminate as many as 10,000 jobs (around 14 percent of the 73,400 total employees before curtailment).
 During the 2011 analyst call, Cisco's CEO John Chambers called out several competitors by name, including Juniper and HP.

 On July 24, 2012, Cisco received approval from the EU to acquire NDS (a TV software developer) for US$5 billion.
 In 2013, Cisco sold its Linksys home-router unit to Belkin International Inc., signaling a shift to sales to businesses rather than consumers.